Configuration file

 '.papis.config'

-Name AND relative path of the local configuration file that papis will additionally read if the file is present in the current directory or in the base directory of a given library.
+Relative path of the local configuration file that Papis will additionally read.
+The file must be present in the current directory or in the base directory of a given library.

 ~/Documents/lib-with-fulano

-and you’ve set a local configuration file there
+and you’ve created a local configuration file at:

 ~/Documents/lib-with-fulano/.papis.config